Charlie Benante

-Charles Lee Benante (born November 27, 1962) is an American musician best known as the drummer for thrash metal band Anthrax, and crossover thrash band Stormtroopers of Death.
-Alongside rhythm guitarist and band leader Scott Ian, Benante has composed the majority of the music throughout Anthrax's discography.
-He joined the reunited Pantera in 2022, replacing original drummer Vinnie Paul, who died in 2018.
+Charles Lee Benante (born November 27, 1962) is an American musician, best known as the drummer for thrash metal band Anthrax and crossover thrash band Stormtroopers of Death.
+Known as one of the pioneers of double bass drumming and credited with popularizing the blast beat technique, he is Anthrax's main composer and has released eleven studio albums with the band.
+He also plays guitar on occasion.
+Benante has toured with the reunited Pantera since 2022.

 Career

-Benante joined Anthrax in 1983, prior to the recording of the band's debut album Fistful of Metal, and has been the band's drummer ever since.
-He is known for having a very fast double kick technique and has been credited as one of the pioneers of double-bass, as well as with popularizing the blast beat technique with thrash metal.
+Benante joined Anthrax in 1983, prior to the recording of the band's debut album Fistful of Metal, and has appeared on every release by the band.
+He is known for having a very fast double kick technique and has been credited as one of the pioneers of double bass, as well as with popularizing the blast beat technique with thrash metal.

-He is also an accomplished guitarist, having contributed lead guitar to S.O.D.'s Speak English or Die album.
+He is also a guitarist, having contributed lead guitar to S.O.D.'s Speak English or Die album.
 Along with his musician duties, Benante is also a graphic artist and has created many of Anthrax's album covers and T-shirt designs.

 In 2021, Benante released a solo album entitled Silver Linings.
 Paul Stenning referred to the album as "a very worthy memento of attacking a crazy year with a positive outlook."

 On July 14, 2022, it was announced that Benante had joined the reunited Pantera by filling in for original drummer, and his close friend, Vinnie Paul.